-Children's Loratadine (Claritin®️) Syrup is an antihistamine that helps manage allergic rhinitis and hives .
-It relieves allergy symptoms like watery eyes, itchy skin, runny nose and sneezing.
+Children's Loratadine (Claritin®️) Syrup is an that helps manage and .
+It relieves symptoms like watery eyes, itchy skin, runny nose and sneezing.
 It is available over the counter.2

 How does an antihistamine work?

-An antihistamine is a type of medicine that is used to manage allergy symptoms, including conjunctivitis , hives, and hay fever , as well as reactions due to insect bites or stings.1
+An antihistamine is a type of medicine that is used to manage allergy symptoms, including , hives, and , as well as reactions due to insect bites or stings.1

 What should I know before letting my child take it?

 Studies have shown that loratadine is generally well-tolerated not just by adults and the elderly, but by children.3